wxie11/wjy-project2/docs/Analysis_1.md

 ## Pros of Webpage

 * Before started, ask user amount of the tickets to precise availability
-* Picture of actually area
+* Picture of actual area
+  * Zoom in and zoom out function
+  * Various filter options available
   * When click a specific area, the ticket price for that area will be filtered
   * When hover on a specific price, the area for that price will be highlighted

 ## Cons of Webpage

 * Validation?
+* You have to sign up in order to purchase a ticket

 ## Ideas for Our Own Webpage

 * Get a diagram drawn for IIT auditorium
+* Some of the filtering rules can be applied to our webpage